 Signs and Symptoms

-According to The Diagnostic and Statistical Manual of Mental Disorders signs and symptoms fall into three categories:
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) categorizes ADHD symptoms into three types:

 Causes of ADHD